 If you find that your tomatoes fall off the vine, either knocked off or due to frost, before they turn red, you can place the unripe tomatoes in a paper bag.
 Provided that the green tomatoes have reached the mature green stage, the paper bag will trap the ethylene and will help to ripen the tomatoes.

-There are not too many things that a gardener can do to hurry the ripening process up on tomatoes that are still on the plant.
+There aren’t too many things a gardener can do to hurry the ripening process up on tomatoes that are still on the plant.
 Mother Nature can’t be easily controlled and she plays a major role in how quickly tomatoes turn red.